 A lot of houses don’t have much space for their back garden.
 However, all of us want our gardens to look beautiful, don’t we?
 And many of us would prefer to have a small back garden than not have one at all.
 So, we have gathered here some small back garden ideas to maximise your outside space.
-Make your small back garden look bigger than it really is with these tips from Poles and Blinds.
+Make your small garden look bigger than it really is with these back garden ideas from Poles and Blinds.

 Use large and small planters